pypa/virtualenv/docs/development.rst

 Automated testing
 ~~~~~~~~~~~~~~~~~

-All pull requests and merges to 'master' branch are tested using
+All pull requests and merges to 'main' branch are tested using
 `Azure Pipelines <https://azure.microsoft.com/en-gb/services/devops/pipelines/>`_ (configured by
 ``azure-pipelines.yml`` file at the root of the repository).
 You can find the status and results to the CI runs for your
 PR on GitHub's Web UI for the pull request.
 You can also find links to the CI services' pages for the specific builds in